 Their first task, was to try and get that pomparu out of that pipe.
 The sandfin was moored out front, alongside it was the broken wagon, next to that was that box of damaged trinkets, and at the end of the line sat a very sad-looking water pump.
 Both moved to the back of the sandfin Eka caught a whiff of the pomparu and gasped, hands jumped to cover up both the mouth and nose.
 Those creatures were renowned for their putrid smells.

 "Ora!
 Smell burn the nose da naa?
-First time wala smell this, did no eat for one week, all food taste like fart."
+First time Bou smell this, no eat for one week.
+All the food, it taste like fart."

 Bou grabbed a jar from a pantleg pocket, and dipped a finger in it, scooping out a thick glob of purple gel.
 Then without warning, the purple gel was smeared under Eka's nose, just near and around the nostrils.
 Bou already had some purple under the nose.